msysh/agentcore-and-lambda-stream-response/README.md

   -d '{"prompt":"hello world!"}'
 ```

-The second format uses Lambda to transform the response from AgentCore Runtime.
+The second format uses Lambda to transform the response from AgentCore Runtime using `"response":"transformed"` option.
 It takes out only the text that the LLM response and sends it as a stream.
 It also adds the `runtimeSessionId` from AgentCore Runtime at the end of the output.

 ```bash
 curl -X POST https://dxxxxxxxxxxxxx.cloudfront.net/ \
   -d '{"prompt":"hello world!", "response":"transformed"}'
 ```

+Please refer to [assets/functions/request-handler/handler.ts](https://github.com/msysh/agentcore-and-lambda-stream-response/blob/0ecb8357c30df6997e32de14d1c42dc7ae85c132/assets/functions/request-handler/handler.ts#L58-L78) for the specific implementation details of each function.

-Example Each Responses:
+### Example Each Responses:

-* Original stream response
+* Keep original stream response
   ```
   curl -X POST https://dxxxxxxxxxxxxx.cloudfront.net/ -d '{"prompt":"hello"}'